baus/install-discourse/README.md

 The apt-get command is used to add packages to Ubuntu (and all Debian based Linux distributions).
 DigitalOcean, like many VPS's, ships with a limited Ubuntu configuration, so you will have to install many of the software the dependencies yourself.

-To install system packages, you have to have root privledges.
+To install system packages, you must have root privledges.
 Since the admin account is part of the sudo group, the admin account can run commands with root privledges by using the sudo command.
 Just prepend sudo to any commands you want to run as root.
 This includes apt-get commands to install packages.